Xuedinan/CS5004Lab00/README.md

 4. All screenshots that are required in assignment
    - sotred in Screenshot folder

+5. Javadoc for all classes, inlcude **Person, Book, Animal, Dog**
+   - sotred in doc folder

 ## Writing assignment

 :star:  **Additional support sources I found**